 Soybean is a short-day plant requiring hot weather for optimum production.
 They are adapted to grow in many soils (pH 6.5) and climates but require adequate soil moisture for germination.
 Soybeans fix approximately half of the nitrogen they need for growth.
 The other half must be supplied through fertilizer application and a good supply of phosphorus and potassium (depending on the soil test results).
 They should be provided with irrigation at flowering and seed-set for maximum seed fill and optimal yield.
 Soybean needs phosphorus and nitrogen for healthy growth.

 But the weather doesn’t always cooperate—too wet, too dry, too hot, too cold.
 Weeds, pests, and diseases all proliferate.
 Most of these problems seem beyond the farmer’s control, but some things could be done to prevent or overcome them.
-To prevent this and keep the plant healthy, consider these:
+To prevent this and keep the plant or soybean healthy, consider these:

 - Choose the suitable varieties: Right choice of resistant varieties and healthy seeds is essential to determine the health of the yield.